jes/notes/cyclecar.md

 Fuel tank:

  * You can get these plastic fuel oil tanks on eBay that you drill for your own tap

+Leaf springs:

+ * ???

+Lights:

+ * ???
+Presumed readily available

+Brakes:

+ * ???

+Reversing:

+ * ???
+Options are skip it, add a reversing gearbox, or use electric motor